kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 **Benefits:**

 * Aligns with established practices.
 Mesh implementations (Istio, Linkerd, Cilium) already use label selectors as the primary mechanism for targeting workloads in their native authorization policies, creating a consistent user experience.
-* Directly applies policy to pods, avoiding ambiguity present when targeting services.
-Ensures policies are enforced exactly where intended, regardless of how many services a pod might belong to.
+* Directly applies policy to pods, avoiding ambiguity present when targeting Services.
+Ensures policies are enforced exactly where intended, regardless of how many Services a pod might belong to.
 * Policies can apply to any workload, including pods not exposed via a `Service`, providing a comprehensive authorization solution.

 **Downsides and Open Questions:**